birdandhike.com logo

 In general, from the trailhead, the trail runs north and east around the northern end of the sandstone quarry hills, then cuts back up a canyon that leads southeasterly into the Calico Hills.

-There are some nice fossilized ripple marks in the sandstone near the tanks (see photos), and photos of the return hike are posted here.
+There are some nice fossilized ripple marks in the sandstone near the tanks, and see photos of the return hike here.

 Link to map.